Good Friday of the Lord’s Passion

 And there’s only one commandment that is left to all of us.
 When Jesus was asked, “What should we do?
 What should we do?”
 He only said one sentence: “You must learn to love one another in the same way that I have loved you.”

-Information about Father Hanly’s homily for Good Friday of the Lord’s Passion, Year B
+Information about Father Hanly’s homily for Good Friday, Year B

 All Rights Reserved.